Azure/fta-architecturalreview/articles/devtest.md

 * **Do you have a single pane of glass view of the health of your application?**

-    Understand whether there is a clear view into the application. &nbsp; How soon would there be awareness of an issue after it occurs?
+    Understand whether there is a clear view into the application.
+How soon would there be awareness of an issue after it occurs?
 Is infrastructure monitoring only being performed, meaning that application level events may not be discovered?
 Or, is there a single monitoring dashboard which covers both application and infrastructure monitoring?

     > [What is Monitoring?](https://www.visualstudio.com/learn/what-is-monitoring/)